Course Overview

 The programme is part of the Manchester School of Architecture, an internationally recognised leader in architectural education, with an outstanding employer reputation.

-- Manchester School of Architecture is ranked fifth in the world and second in the UK for Architecture (QS World Rankings 2025).
+Manchester School of Architecture is placed 5th in the world in the QS 2025 Architecture rankings.

 Career Prospects